 Do you require a deposit?

-Yes, we require a $100 to secure the date of your wedding which can be paid electronically, by personal check, or cash in person.
+Yes, we require a 30% percent deposit to secure the date of your wedding which is paid through our website after we our initial meeting.

 What do your rates include?

 Our rates include any meetings or consultations you would like to have with your officiant, the writing and creation of your ceremony, the performing of your ceremony, and making sure the paperwork is filled out correctly and delivered to the City Clerk’s office on time.

 Can we meet our officiant in-person before our wedding?

 Of course!
 Whenever possible, we always try to meet our couples in-person before their ceremonies.
 If you are from out of town, we are happy to speak over the phone or via Skype, and we do NOT charge any additional fees for meetings or for phone calls to discuss your ceremony

 Can we have a rehearsal with our officiant?

 At the request of the couple, a rehearsal may occur on the day of the ceremony for no additional fee.
 If the couple would like to schedule a rehearsal a day before the ceremony, then an additional fee of $250 will be charged.
 A rehearsal prior to the day of the ceremony is subject to your officiant’s availability.
 Do you do weddings outside of NYC?
 We are happy to perform ceremonies in the surrounding area outside of NYC.
 Our only policy in regards to out-of-town weddings is that the couple cover the transportation costs.